 For nearly nonstop performance, strength, and visual impact, few plants compare to ornamental grasses.
-Don't confuse ornamentals with the types of grass used for lawns, though.
+Do not confuse ornamentals with the types of grass used for lawns, though.
 Ornamental grasses are meant to grow—not be cut or mown—and most are not used as ground covers.
-Once you start landscaping with ornamental grasses you'll be amazed by how many varieties, sizes, shapes, and colors are available.
-Also consider using an ornamental grass in a container garden, using the thriller,... filler, and spiller theory.

-How low does fescue grow?
+How low does blue fescue (Festuca glauca) grow?
 Well, not as low as closely sheared turf grass.
-Actually, some fescues are grown as lawns, particularly the clumping red fescue, To add more confusion, turf fescues are classified as tall fescues, the seeds of which were brought to the United States from Europe in the early 19th century.
+Actually, some fescues are grown as lawns such as the clumping red fescue.
+To add more confusion, turf fescues are classified as tall fescues, the seeds of which were brought to the United States from Europe in the early 19th century.

-But in the world of ornamental grasses, fescues are considered low-growers and are often used as edgings, borders and... ground covers.
-Other popular ornamental fescues include:
+But in the world of ornamental grasses, fescues are considered low-growers and are often used as edgings, borders, and ground covers.
+Popular ornamental fescues include:

 Mexican Feather Grass

 You might have noticed Mexican feather grass (Nassella tenuissima or Stipa tenuissima) showing up in gardens and in areas all over town.
 Mexican feather grass is even grown on green roofs.
 The seeds are at the very tips of the featherlike "blades"—the stuff that blows in even the most gentle of winds.
 And it spreads.
 It can show up all over the yard, in sidewalk cracks, and down the street in neighbors' yards.